 Home is where I’ve been broken open and put back together.

 The last several years have been the hardest of my life.
-After nearly 30 of marriage, we’ve known the depths of marital heartbreak, what it feels like to wrestle through healing, and walking the long journey toward restoration.
+I know the depths of marital heartbreak, and what it feels like to wrestle through healing.
 I also know what it feels like to be diagnosed with cancer and to wonder why God would allow so much heartbreak.
 My pillow has seen its fair share of tears.
 But I’ve also seen God move in astounding ways… not always the ways I thought He would, but I guess that’s why we are called to follow Him with faith.
 And at the end of each day, that’s what you’ll find me doing — going to bed while saying thankful prayers for ways I once again experienced God’s faithfulness that day, big and small.

-I wish with every fiber of my heart that we could erase parts of our story.
+I wish with every fiber of my heart that I could erase parts of my story.
 But staying stuck in trying to wish something away will cause me to miss the beauty of what is… and even better… trusting God for what can be.

-Our five kids are grown and now have families of their own, so my husband, Art, and I are adjusting to the empty-nest life together.
-Our children all live close to us outside Charlotte, North Carolina.
-We spend lots of time together at home or up in the mountains enjoying some solace away from the pace of everyday life when we can.
+My five kids are grown and now have families of their own.
+My children all live close to me outside Charlotte, North Carolina.
+We spend lots of time together at home or at the beach enjoying some solace away from the pace of everyday life when we can.

 Mothering never stops, no matter how grown your kids get.
 You’ll always want to protect them and sometimes still redirect them.
 Cheer them on and challenge their perspectives.
 Teach them and learn from them.
 Reach for the stars and kneel down to pray.
 Doing all of this together with them makes my life both challenging and sweet each and every day.

-Our grandchildren are three of the greatest gifts we’ve ever been given.
-We love being their Gigi and Pop Pops so much.
+My grandchildren are three of the greatest gifts I’ve ever been given.
+I love being their Gigi so much.

 Together is our most favorite word as a family.
 We are messy, crazy, sometimes dysfunctional, but always for each other.
 Fun is the name of the game.
 Loud is the way we roll.
 Real is what you’ll get.
 Love is what we give.
 And we’re so thankful to just be together.